You’ve taken the plunge and decided you’re ready to buy a puppy! What an exciting time! But puppies don’t grow on trees (wouldn’t that be a sight!).

 Phew!
 I bet you didn’t expect there would be so many questions eh?
 But when you’re adding another member to your family, you want to be 100% certain you’re getting the perfect pup!

 If you think we’ve missed a question, feel free to tweet us @SnoozerUK.
 And of course, if you're about to purchase a brand new puppy of your own, they're going to need somewhere to sleep!
-Don't forget to check out our excellent range of luxury dog beds, available here with free UK shipping.
+Don't forget to check out our excellent range of luxury dog beds, available here.